 Now let’s look at those crazy numbers on your lens.
 They are basically as follows: 1.4, 2, 2.8, 4, 5.6, 8, 11, 16, and 22.
 Could there be a more random group of unrelated numbers anywhere?
 If there is a reason or pattern, it is not at all obvious, or is it ?

 This is why telephoto lenses cannot be made as fast as a normal lens.
 The next stop is f /1.4, which would require a lens to allow only half the amount of light to pass through.
-Realize also that light passing through a lens is a function of area of the lens surface.
+Realize also that light passing through a lens is strictly a function of area of the lens surface.
 The next stop of f/2 would require an area half that of f/1.4. and so on.
 In conclusion, for shutter speeds we simply multiply or divide the speed by to to change the setting.
-For a lens, we much divide or multiply the area of the lens by 2 to accomplish the same.
+For a lens, we much divide or multiply the area of the lens by 2 in order to accomplish the same.
 So how did we ever get f/1.4?

 Some Critical Definitions